-• Students are instructed to build a physical model that illustrates the position of the sun, Earth and moon during a solar and lunar eclipse.
-If using this lab in a purely digital - distance learning setting, students can build a physical model using materials available in their homes or they can create illustrations of the eclipses using clipart and shapes or by digitally drawings in the slides.
+• Students are instructed to build a physical model of the lunar cycle at the problem-solving station.
+The model should illustrate the position of the moon relative to Earth and the sun and the appearance of the moon to an observer on Earth in the Northern hemisphere.
+If using this lab in a purely digital - distance learning setting, students can build a physical model using materials available in their homes or they can create illustrations of the lunar phases using clipart or by digitally drawings in the slides.